MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 - **For all other files**:

-    - To protect these files: The maximum file size is limited only by available disk space and memory.

-    - To open these files in the Azure Information Protection viewer: The maximum file size is limited only by available disk space and memory.
+    - To protect other file types, and to open these file types in the Azure Information Protection viewer: The maximum file size is limited only by available disk space and memory.

     - To unprotect files by using the [Unprotect-RMSFile](/powershell/module/azureinformationprotection/unprotect-rmsfile) cmdlet: The maximum file size supported for .pst files is 5 GB.
 Other file types are limited only by available disk space and memory.